abydahana/dwitri/README.md

 It's has been build using Codeigniter in HMVC concept, so you can easily doing update and knowing well the script source.

 # INSTALLING
 Download repository, extract on your destination folder, access through browser.
 You should redirected to install page.
-Follow the instructions until setup is complete.
+Follow the instructions until setup is finished.

 # DEFAULT SUPERADMIN LOGIN